Sibuchanda/Framer_Motion/README.md

 This is a fully responsive BMW webpage using React with Vite and Framer Motion

-## Website Link :- Will be soon...
+## Website Link : bmw-sibu.netlify.app

 ## Technology Stack